My Name Is Not Susan: Music video

 The Alfred Hitchcock film, Vertigo, starring Kim Novak (shown as two different characters in the film) inspired the music video for "My Name Is Not Susan".

 The song's accompanying music video was directed by American music video director, film director and VJ Lionel C. Martin.
-Houston is featured playing both herself and a character named "Susan", both of whom are obsessively pursued by a photographer named Martin Diamond, played by G. Rodney Owens.
+Houston is featured playing both herself and a character named Susan, both of whom are obsessively pursued by a photographer named Martin Diamond, played by G. Rodney Owens.

-The video is inspired by several elements in the 1958 Alfred Hitchcock film Vertigo, both containing a man involved with an obsessive love for both a glamorous blonde and down-to-earth brunette played by the same actress (Kim Novak).
+The video is inspired by several elements in the 1958 Alfred Hitchcock film Vertigo, which follows Scottie Ferguson (James Stewart), a man involved with an obsessive love for both glamorous blonde Madeline Elster and down-to-earth brunette Judy Barton, both played by the same actress (Kim Novak).

-Several specific scenes that are parallel include a visit to a park, dining in a restaurant, and the photographer's buying clothes for the girl, having her hair also dyed blonde, and the way she emerges from the bathroom.
-The boyfriend, who is a photographer may have been suggested by another Hitchcock film, Rear Window.
+Several specific scenes that are parallel Vertigo include a visit to a park, dining in a restaurant, Martin buying clothes for Houston, having her hair also dyed blonde and the way she emerges from the bathroom.
+The character of Martin the photographer may have been suggested by another Hitchcock film, Rear Window.

 The video featured guest appearances by heavyweight boxing champion Mike Tyson, who was a friend of Houston's, and British rapper Monie Love.
 Later, the rap remix version of the video, which featured Love performing her rap, aired on BET.
-Outtakes from the video and alternate footage were reused for the video to the follow-up single "I Belong to You".

-The two versions of the video were uploaded to Houston's YouTube channel, with the "rap remix" version uploaded first in October 2009 and the video in its original "non-rap" version in September 2013.
+Outtakes from the video and alternate footage were reused for the video to the follow-up R&B chart single "I Belong to You".
+The two versions of the video were uploaded to Houston's YouTube channel, with the rap remix version uploaded first in October 2009 and the video in its original non-rap version in September 2013.

-Legacy and accolades
+Legacy, usage in popular culture and accolades

 The remix of the single featuring British female rapper Monie Love marked one of the earliest examples of a contemporary pop and R&B artist adding a remix with a rapper before the practice became commonplace.

-In their list of 15 essential Whitney Houston songs, the A.V.
+In their list of 15 essential Whitney Houston songs, The A.V.
 Club ranked the song tenth place, writing that Houston was "blending genres and breaking new ground in the project."

 In their list of forty best Whitney Houston songs, BET ranked it 37th place.

+Israeli performer Dana International launched her career with the single "Sa'Ida Sultana (The Great Sa'Ida)", a satirical version of "My Name is Not Susan", on her 1993 album Danna International (Offer Nissim Presents).
+That same year, rap group Salt-N-Pepa's hit "Whatta Man" referenced the song during member DJ Spinderella's verse.